ryanbalieiro/vue-resume-template/README.md

 ### 1. Changing the content

-The application content, including texts and images, is conveniently stored within the `public/` folder.
-Inside this directory, you'll come across two folders:
+All the app's content, like texts and images, is stored in the `public/` folder.
+Inside, you’ll find two key directories:

-- `public/data` ➔ This directory hosts a collection of JSON files that house the entirety of the application's content.
+- `public/data` ➔ This is where all the data JSON files are stored, containing the full content of the app.
-- `public/images`➔ Here, you'll find a collection of icons and photos that the application utilizes.
+- `public/images`➔ Here, you’ll find the icons and photos that the app uses.

-You can personalize the app's content by modifying the data within these two folders according to your preferences.
+You can easily customize the app’s content by updating the data in these two folders to match your preferences.

 ### 2. Quickly customizing the colors